 An introduction should hook, or engage, readers and give them some insight into where you'll take them.
 The first sentence or two of your first paragraph set the tone for the entire piece.
+Think of it like the first impression for your essay.
 Here are some ideas for a strong start:

 Whichever approach you decide to use to begin your essay, keep in mind that it's very helpful to you and to the reader to directly state your clear and well-developed thesis in the introduction (see our page on thesis statements).
 The thesis will guide the rest of the essay.